Blomsgaard00/Handin4Consensus/README.md

 6. Go to the third terminal and navigate to /Node1 folder
 7. Write the command "go run Node1.go"
-8. The program now runs and the different nodes acces the critical section at different times illustrated by printstaments in the terminals
+8. The program now runs and the different nodes acces the critical section at different times illustrated by print statements in the terminals